-What type of Window Treatments Are the Most Privacy Friendly?04/30/2018Jacob Hayes Your home is your sanctuary, and if you think like the majority of homeowners, finding Kingsport window treatments that offer privacy and noise control to maintain your sanctuary is important.
+What type of Window Treatments Are the Most Privacy Friendly?04/30/2018Jacob Hayes Your home is your sanctuary, and if you think like the majority of homeowners, finding window treatments in Kingsport that offer privacy and noise control to maintain your sanctuary is important.
 Any window covering is better than a bare window.
 Yet there are some window treatments that give you more privacy than others, especially on hard to cover windows.
-Providing Privacy on Hard to Cover Windows All of the large, square windows in your home are a snap to cover with almost any window treatment like Kingsport shutters, drapes, or blinds|.
+Providing Privacy on Hard to Cover Windows All of the large, square windows in your home are a snap to cover with almost any window treatment like blinds, shades, or shutters in Kingsport.
 You might encounter some situations when you need a specific style of window treatment to get the privacy you want.
 These might be: Bathroom windows where water and humidity may ruin fabric window treatments.
 Sidelight windows that are tall and skinny on which window treatments can be pushed around by the door’s movement.
 Irregular windows like eyebrows, circular windows, bow windows, etc., where typical store-bought blinds and shades can’t cover your window without sacrificing the beauty of the window’s unique shape.
 Large windows that are impossible to reach such as second-story foyer windows.
-In these instances, you want window treatments that go the distance to add privacy to your house.
-As a bonus, find window treatments that can block sound to keep random noise outside and prevent neighbors from overhearing.
+In these instances, you need window treatments that go the distance to add privacy to your house.
+As a bonus, look for window treatments that can block sound to keep random noise outside and prevent neighbors from overhearing.
 The Best Window Treatments for Privacy The most privacy-friendly window treatment we recommend are Polywood® plantation shutters.
-Plantation shutters are able to fully close, for when total privacy and sound control is what you need.
+Plantation shutters are able to fully close, for when blocking all the light and sound you can is what you need.
 To let light in and see outdoors, just give the louvers a tilt.
 For taller windows, you can always keep the louvers tilted at an angle to let light in while still maintaining privacy.
-Plantation shutters are also great for non-rectangular windows because they can be customized to fit any shape or size.
+Plantation shutters are also great for non-rectangular windows because they’re custom built to your exact dimensions.
 And since Polywood shutters are waterproof, they’re perfect for bathrooms.
 Another privacy-friendly window treatment is roller shades.
-Roller shades take up minimal space at the top of the window, but are easy to pull down to prevent anyone being able to see in your home.
+Roller shades take up minimal space above the window, but are easy to pull down to prevent anyone being able to see in your home.
 While they can’t be custom-fit to fit unique window shapes, you can find roller shapes made from moisture-resistant material for areas like your bathrooms.
 Window Treatments that Don’t Make the Cut for Privacy While any window treatment gives you at least some privacy, there are two that aren’t as great as those we’ve mentioned.
 The first is sheer curtains.
 Sheer curtains used to be popular a while back and can add a an airy feeling to a room.
 However they’re easy to see through, particularly at night.
 Another product we don’t recommend for privacy are cheap or bulky blinds, which can snap and/or get stuck at a certain angle.
-If you can’t close the blinds all the way due to breakage, then they’re not helping keeping your home private.
+If you can’t completely close the blinds due to breakage, then they’re not helping keeping your home private.
 Want Window Treatments that Protect Your Privacy?
 If you're shopping around for window treatments that protect your privacy, then drop us a line at 276-378-7422 or complete the form below to set up a free in-home consultation.
 During your estimate, our shutter experts will walk you through all of your options to find the perfect window treatment for your style and your budget.